Neelka96/belly-button-challenge/README.md

 6. **Optimized Code Structure**
    - The code is split into smaller, reusable helper functions (e.g., `cleanLabels()`, `buildDropDown()`, etc.) for maintainability.

+7. **Regex Text Cleaning**
+   - The demographic info is cleaned before presentation per each request for new data, to allow for consistent presentation and potential storage of data.

+8. **More CSS Libraries**
+   - Introduced CSS libraries to enhance existing Bootstrap styling and create favicon icons.

 [:arrow_up: Return to TOC](#table-of-contents)

 ---

-## File and Directory Structure
+## Directory Structure

+### Directory Tree
-Below is a simplified view of the project layout.
-You may adjust folder names to suit your preferences:
+Below is a simplified view of the project layout:

 ```
 BellyButtonBiodiversity/